 - Health Communication: Through our collaboration with the Health Communication Research Laboratory (HCRL) at the Brown School of Social Work, we can help in the development of print, computer and video-based health communication materials and programs.
 This includes tailored health education interventions based on survey or other data gathered from potential recipients, assessment of materials for readability and cultural appropriateness, graphic design of health communication materials, and website design and development.

 - Psychological Aspects of Cancer & Quality of Life: We have extensive experience in research and measurement of the psychological aspects of illness and quality of life.
-This includes identifying appropriate measures for quality of life and psychological characteristics, development and validation of psychosocial, behavioral and quality of life instruments, programming of computer-assisted telephone interviews and web-based surveys, and development and evaluation of interventions addressing psychological status and quality of life in cancer patients and their families.
+This includes identifying appropriate measures for quality of life and psychological characteristics, development and validation of psychosocial, behavioral and quality of life instruments, programming of web-based surveys, and development and evaluation of interventions addressing psychological status and quality of life in cancer patients and their families.

 - Outreach: We help studies to reach minority and underserved populations, addressing their healthcare needs, and evaluating approaches to reducing inequalities in cancer prevention and care.
 This includes planning community-based participatory research aimed at reducing cancer disparities in prevention, treatment, and health outcomes.